dlikaite/Spa-Website-WP-version-/README.md

 # Spa Website for Ausra Spa Namai (Wordpress version)

-For the final project at Vilnius Coding School's Web Development Course I chose to create a Homepage for "Ausra Spa Namai" based on the design of template they have bought.
+For the final project at Vilnius Coding School's Web Development Course I chose to create a Homepage for "Ausra Spa Namai" based on the design of template this spa center has bought.

 I used several plugins for the Wordpress version of this project:
 - Advanced Custom Fields